databladeio/getting-started/README.md

 #   "replace": If table exists, drop it, recreate it, and insert data
 #   "append": If table exists, insert data.
 Create if does not exist
 data.sql.write(INTEGRATION_ID, TABLE_NAME, DATAFRAME, if_exists="fail")

+# You can also update specific rows.
+ID refers to the specific row you
+# want to update.
+VALUES is a dict mapping column name -> updated value.
+# The return value is a Boolean indicating whether or not a row was successfully
+# updated.
+False likely means the ID was not found.
+row_was_updated = data.sql.update_row(INTEGRATION_ID, TABLE_NAME, ID, VALUES)
 ```

 #### Creating a read-only user (PostgreSQL)